molnarg/node-http2/README.md

 ### Developer documentation ###

-The developer documentation is located in the `doc` directory.
-The docs are usually updated only before releasing a new version.
-To regenerate them manually, run `npm run-script prepublish`.
-There's a hosted version which is located [here](http://molnarg.github.io/node-http2/doc/).
+The developer documentation is generated from the source code using docco and can be viewed online [here](http://molnarg.github.io/node-http2/doc/).
+If you'd like to have an offline copy, just run `npm run-script doc`.

 ### Running the tests ###